Sky & Telescope's third tour to this astronomical paradise in South America wowed its participants day and night.

 The array itself is located on Chajnantor plateau, at the dangerously high altitude of 5,060 m (16,600 feet).
 We couldn't go there, but ALMA's director allowed us to tour the OSF, not far from San Pedro and at a more reasonable 2,900 m (9,500 feet).
 Luckily, two of the big 12-m dishes had been hauled down from the plateau for servicing, so we got a chance to check them out at close range.
-We got another bonus in the ALMA control room, when radio astronomer Richard Cook (visiting from NRAO in the U.S.) took time to explain what the array can do and what it was observing at the time.
+We got another bonus in the ALMA control room, when radio astronomer Richard Simon (visiting from NRAO in the U.S.) took time to explain what the array can do and what it was observing at the time.

 It turns out that the ALMA OSF is located at a latitude of –23.1° — not very far from the Tropic of Capricorn.
 (Recall your grade-school geography: That's the southernmost latitude at which the Sun can appear directly overhead, during December's solstice).
 A road trip was definitely in order, so our bus zipped down the region's very straight, very desolate road until we reached a curious cross-shaped monument, assembled from plastic pipe, to mark that noteworthy location.